Shri Guru Charitra: Dasanami sampradaya and Shakti pithas

 Dattatreya is revered in Dasanami and goddess-oriented Shaktism traditions.

 Bhakti traditions

-Dattatetreya's theology emphasizing simple life, kindness to all, questioning the status quo, self pursuit of knowledge and seeking spiritual meaning of life appealed to Bhakti sant-poets of Hinduism such as Tukaram and Eknath, during an era of political and social upheavel caused by Islamic invasion in the Deccan region of India.
+Dattatetreya's theology emphasizing simple life, kindness to all, questioning the status quo, self pursuit of knowledge and seeking spiritual meaning of life appealed to Bhakti sant-poets of Hinduism such as Tukaram and Eknath, during an era of political and social upheaval caused by Islamic invasion in the Deccan region of India.
 They reverentially mentioned Dattatreya in their poems.
 The use of his symbolism was one of the many syncretic themes of this period where the ideas of Vaishnavism and Shaivism holistically fused in popular imagination.

 Mahanubhava Sampradaya

 Along with Krishna, the Mahanubhavas consider Dattatreya as their divine inspiration.
 The Mahanubhava sampradaya, propagated by Sri Chakradhar Swami, has five Krishnas as the incarnations of god, of which Dattatreya is one.
 The followers of Mahanubhava philosophy revered him as their Adi Guru (the original Guru), as well as the early teachers in their tradition (Chakradhara, Gundama and Changadeva).
 They worship Dattatreya as single headed with two arms.
 He has a temple dedicated in Mahur by this tradition.